armdev/public_api_docs/pages/04-drivers-available-time.markdown

 ###### Response Body:

-List of matching users with details of driver’s remaining duty time in SECONDS
+List of matching users with details of driver's remaining duty time in SECONDS

 ###### Example Request: